 You’re not getting enough sleep

 Remember cortisol from the entry above on stress?
 Our good ol’ fat storing friend?
 Well guess what, chronic sleep deprivation can also cause the release of cortisol which as we know will them prompt your body to store fat instead of burning it!
-Another reason you want to get your seven to eight hours of shut eye is because the biggest spike in !
-So if you’re not getting , you’re missing out on the prime fat burning opportunity here.
+Another reason you want to get your seven to eight hours of shut eye is because the biggest spike in fat burning actually occurs in deep sleep!
+So if you’re not getting good sleep, you’re missing out on the prime fat burning opportunity here.

 You still fear fat

 We’ve been told for so long now that fat is the enemy and it’s hard go against the grain and start eating fat, especially since the mass media, doctors, ‘experts’, friends, and family all seem convinced that fat will kill you.
 But there’s enough research out now exonerating dietary fat as the cause of heart disease, and all the other diseases fat is supposedly responsible for and yet, there’s still a voice deep down that thinks, “That stuff will kill you”.

 But here’s the thing, if you don’t get over that fear and continue to eat a low-carb, low-fat and overall low-energy diet, all you’ll get for your efforts is being stuck and stalled.
 Good fats, like avocado, coconut oil, nuts, full fat yoghurt, butter, etc will not only supply you with much needed energy on your low-carb diet, but also helps you lose weight!
 Don’t take our word for it, read Good Calories, Bad Calories by Gary Taubes who will set you straight on the truth about fat.

 Looking to lose weight the healthy way?